 - Priority will also be given in instances where a participant’s health and/or safety may be jeopardized by virtue of his/her sharing an apartment with certain other participants.

-Please note that the FLATMATE REQUEST FORMS (Romania, South Africa, USA, Ireland, Portugal) you completed prior to departing your home country serve as no more than a “request form” and guideline to Workaway International staff.
+Please note that the FLATMATE REQUEST FORMS (Romania, South Africa, USA, Ireland, Portugal, Italy) you completed prior to departing your home country serve as no more than a “request form” and guideline to Workaway International staff.
 Unfortunately, Workaway International is unable to guarantee compliance with all requests.

 What constitutes “noise” in my apartment complex?